Banks Track

-The Banks Track is a 31 kilometre private walking track on the Banks Peninsula on the South Island of New Zealand in the Canterbury region.
+The Banks Track is a 31-kilometre privately owned walking track on Banks Peninsula in the Canterbury Region of the South Island of New Zealand.
 The track opened in 1989 as the first privately owned track in New Zealand.

 Tramping

 The track is open from October through April.
-Hut accommodations along the track are unique and well-equipped.
+Accommodation huts along the track are unique and well-equipped.

 The route

-Both the Banks Track Three Day Classic Walk and Banks Track Two Day Hikers Option start and end in Akaroa and reached a maximum altitude of 699 m at Trig GG, traversing a rugged coastline, forests, bush, pastures, and the Hinewai Reserve.
+Both the Banks Track Three Day Classic Walk and Banks Track Two Day Hikers Option start and end in Akaroa, with a bus ride to the start of the walking track on a farm at Ōnuku.
+They reach a maximum altitude of 699 m at Trig GG, traversing a rugged coastline, forests, bush, pastures, and the Hinewai Reserve.